keyboardio/Chrysalis/product-status.md

   restore or EEPROM erase.
 - 2024-03-08: Chrysalis now shows shifted keys as the shifted value on the keymap instead of "Shift" and the unshifted value.
+- 2024-03-08: Chrysalis no longer shows the "you're in the bootloader and can't backup the settings" warning during firmware update unless you were in the bootloader when you first navigated to the screen.
 - 2024-03-07: Chrysalis now restores your custom layer names when doing a firmware upgrade
 - 2024-03-07: The bugfixes in 0.92.4 turned out to be incomplete.
 0.92.5, hopefully, resolves the issue.
 Please let us know at help@keyboard.io if you're still having trouble.